sigmaister/copy_CollapsOS/recipes/trs80/README.md

 What are we going to do?
 We're going to punch in a binary program to handle that kind of reception!
 You're gonna feel real badass about it too...

+## Building the binary

+You can start the process by building the binary.
+Running `make` in this folder will yield a `os.bin` file.
+You'll need it later.

 ## Testing serial communication

 The first step here is ensuring that you have bi-directional serial